 LinkedIn newsletters work by informing the public about what is happening in your business or industry.
 On that basis, readers of your newsletter will not only be exposed to your brand but will also be encouraged to visit your website.
 Once people get onto your website, it is easier to reach them with marketing messages.

 Of course, that isn’t to say that newsletters are the only way to get your brand message out.
 In fact, they are a more vintage form of outreach that has been making a comeback over the last few years.
-As the old saying goes, there’s a time out a place for everything, which means that sometimes a particular tool is suitable, and at other times you’re better off using a different one.
+As the old saying goes, there’s a time and a place for everything, which means that sometimes a particular tool is suitable, and at other times you’re better off using a different one.

 By far the most useful method of action for a LinkedIn newsletter is building a relationship with your readers.
 While you certainly can advertise new articles in a different way in other places on social media, a newsletter is something that subscribers receive at regular intervals.
 This way, you don’t have to take as big of a chance that your content will get buried beneath a whole bunch of competitors.